mozhdehNouri/AndroidProgrammingTopicAndExplanation/coroutine-flow/flow/TerminalOperator.md

 #### b. collect():

 Terminal flow operator that collects the given flow but ignores all emitted values.
 It's used when you just want to consume the values emitted by the flow without doing anything special for each value.
-This operator is usually used with [onEach], [onCompletion] and [catch] operators to process all emitted values and handle an exception that might occur in the upstream flow or during processing.

-collect function is suspend function and if you call several collect operator that performs sequentially.
+This operator is usually used with onEach, onCompletion and catch operators to process all emitted values and handle an exception that might occur in the upstream flow or during processing. collect function is suspend function and if you call several collect operator that performs sequentially.

-for instance :

 ```kt
 private suspend fun main() {
     val fruitsList =